MrFlynn/saltine/README.md

 As such, this program should only be used for reasonable<sup>[1]</sup> academic purposes.

 ## Design
-It works by diving the problem space into separate "buckets" characters that each thread works on in parallel.
+It works by diving the problem space into separate "buckets" of characters that each thread works on in parallel.
 Each bucket has a base character from which it builds all possible permutations in the given problems space (character set).
 The more threads the program is given, the more it can divide the work<sup>[2]</sup>.